 Alix Hopkins

-Alix Hopkins has worked in community land conservation, communications and related fields for more than thirty years.
+Alix has worked in collaborative land conservation, communications and related fields for more than thirty years.
 However, she took a somewhat circuitous route in getting there – learning to control avalanches in Utah, working on a ranch in Wyoming and at a salmon cannery in Alaska during the 1970s.
 In the early 1980s, she worked in public relations, political organizing, and as a freelance photojournalist – acquiring skills which would come in handy down the road.

 Alix Hopkins